-Section 16(a) of the Exchange Act requires the Company's directors, executive officers and persons who own more than 10% of the common stock of the Company to file with the SEC initial reports of ownership and reports of changes in ownership of the common stock.
+Section 16(a) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), requires the Company's directors, executive officers and persons who own more than 10% of the common stock of the Company to file with the SEC initial reports of ownership and reports of changes in ownership of the common stock.
 They are also required to furnish the Company with copies of all Section 16(a) forms they file with the SEC.

-To the Company's knowledge, based solely on its review of the copies of such reports furnished to it and written representations that no other reports were required, during the fiscal year ended March 31, 2013, all of the Company's officers, directors and greater than 10% stockholders complied with all applicable Section 16(a) filing requirements, except that, due to an administrative error, a Form 4 relating to the grant of stock options by the Company to Ms. Freeman's spouse was filed on July 17, 2012, rather than by its due date of June 15, 2012.
+To the Company's knowledge, based solely on its review of the copies of such reports furnished to it and written representations that no other reports were required, during the fiscal year ended March 29, 2015, all of the Company's officers, directors and greater than 10% stockholders complied with all applicable Section 16(a) filing requirements, except that sales of the Company's common stock by Stephen Guyer, CCIP's Vice President of Procurement/Infant Products, occurring from March 22, 2011 through September 16, 2011 were not reported until a Form 5 with respect to such transactions was filed with the SEC on May 11, 2015.